-Student Education and Training
+Student Education

-Get Inclusive: Get Inclusive is an online psychoeducational course that educates students on how to make healthier choices with respect to alcohol and other drugs.
-This courses is assigned to all first year and transfer students as part of the general education Transition to Kean (GE1000) class requirements.
+Voices of Change: Voices of Change is an online psychoeducational course created by Get Inclusive that educates students on how to make healthier choices with respect to alcohol and other drugs.
+This course also covers sexual assault and other VAWA related offenses to promote healthy relationship behaviors and bystander intervention skills.
+These courses are assigned to all first year and transfer students as part of the general education Transition to Kean (GE\1000) class requirements.

-Wellness Workshops: The Office of Community Standards and Student Conduct, along with Alcohol and Drug Services, presented wellness workshops to incoming freshman and transfer students as part of their general education Transition to Kean (GE1000) requirements.
+Wellness Workshops: The Office of Community Standards and Student Conduct, along with Alcohol and Drug Services, presented wellness workshops to incoming freshman and transfer students as part of their general education Transition to Kean (GE\1000) requirements.
 These workshops highlighted important health and safety information, as well as the University's alcohol and drug policies.
 These workshops also provided a forum for students to ask questions they may have regarding substance use and its consequences.